 The Program Challenges

-1) Perception Issues: Before presenting a cruise option, Filip had to convince his colleagues and decision makers that meeting at sea was a viable alternative to a land-based event.
+1) Perception Issues: Before presenting a cruise option, our client had to convince his colleagues and decision makers that meeting at sea was a viable alternative to a land-based event.
 They were skeptical, thinking that a cruise would be too expensive.
 After all, this was a distributor meeting – not an incentive program.
 The focus would be on training, support, and business growth.
 Fun was not part of the equation, especially if it increased meeting expenses.

-2) International Attendees: Exclusive Brunswick distributors from 18 countries throughout Europe, the Middle East and Asia, as well as North America, would be attending the event.
+2) International Attendees: Exclusive distributors from 18 countries throughout Europe, the Middle East and Asia, as well as North America, would be attending the event.
 With past meetings held in cities like Bangkok, Prague and Cape Town; a cruise ship – particularly one sailing in the Caribbean – would be an out-of-the-box choice.
 Would attendees be pleased with the venue?

 4) Time and Space for Meetings: And finally, they needed appropriate facilities for their meetings, with enough hours in the agenda to accommodate all 13 business sessions.
 An itinerary that included multiple days at sea – in addition to alluring ports of call – was a critical requirement.

 Single Accommodations: Norwegian Cruise Line was the first cruise line to introduce ship accommodations for modern solo travelers – with no additional single supplement fee.
-Brunswick was able to book all 29 solo attendees in the “Studio Staterooms” on Norwegian Epic.
+We were able to book all 29 solo attendees in the “Studio Staterooms” on Norwegian Epic.
 Another bonus – exclusive access to the Studio Lounge, a trendy spot where attendees could socialize, collaborate, share ideas, and grab a coffee or cocktail after meetings.
 They loved having a private lounge reserved just for them.

-Meeting Matters: Norwegian Epic’s seven night itinerary offered the ideal balance of land and sea for the Brunswick group.
+Meeting Matters: Norwegian Epic’s seven night itinerary offered the ideal balance of land and sea for the group.
 Three full days at sea provided ample time for all 13 meetings, so attendees were free to enjoy optional excursions during port days in St. Martin, St. Thomas, and the Bahamas.

 Although the seven-night cruise made the Norwegian Epic program longer than their typical distributor meetings, the attendees loved having extra time to network, build relationships, and discuss the program content.
 Of course, visiting multiple tropical islands during the course of the meeting created an additional level of excitement.